grafana/grafana/docs/sources/enterprise/reporting.md

 If you want to use email addresses from the report, then select the **Use emails from report** check box.
 1. Click **Send**.

 The last saved version of the report will be sent to selected emails.
-You can use this to verify emails are working and to make sure the report generates and is displayed as you expect.
+You can use this to verify emails are working and to make sure the report is generated and displayed as you expect.

 {{< docs-imagebox img="/img/docs/enterprise/reports_send_test_mail.png" max-width="500px" class="docs-image--no-shadow" >}}